rndme/later/README.md

  There's an optional code-brevity enhancement to `iif` using a colon to place the code to be executed after the conditional, using a `:` as a delimiter.

  ```
- if $x > 6 : println x is bigger than six
+ iif $x > 6 : println x is bigger than six
  ```